espressif/esp-idf/docs/en/security/flash-encryption.rst

 Disabling Flash Encryption
 --------------------------

-If you've accidentally enabled flash encryption for some reason, the next flash of plaintext data will soft-brick the ESP32 (the device will reboot continuously, printing the error ``flash read err, 1000``).
+If you've accidentally enabled flash encryption for some reason, the next flash of plaintext data will soft-brick the {IDF_TARGET_NAME} (the device will reboot continuously, printing the error ``flash read err, 1000``).

 If flash encryption is enabled in Development mode, you can disable flash encryption again by writing ``FLASH_CRYPT_CNT`` eFuse.
 This can only be done three times per chip.